-- a) An asset, including a leased asset, becomes non-performing when it ceases to generate income for the bank. - b) A Non-Performing Asset (NPA) is a loan or an advance where; - i. interest and / or instalment of principal remains overdue for a period of more than 90 days in respect of a term loan, - ii. the account remains 'out of order', in respect of an Overdraft / Cash Credit (OD/ CC), - iii. the bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted, - iv. instalment of principal or interest thereon remains overdue for two crop seasons for short duration crops, - v. instalment of principal or interest thereon remains overdue for one crop season for long duration crops, - vi. amount of liquidity facility remains outstanding for more than 90 days, in respect of a securitisation transaction undertaken in terms of RBI guidelines on Securitisation dated February 1, 2006, - vii. in respect of derivative transactions, the overdue receivables representing positive mark-tomarket value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment.
+- a) An asset, including a leased asset, becomes non-performing when it ceases to generate income for the bank. - b) A Non-Performing Asset (NPA) is a loan or an advance where; - i. interest and / or instalment of principal remains overdue for a period of more than 90 days in respect of a term loan, - ii. the account remains 'out of order', in respect of an Overdraft / Cash Credit (OD/CC), - iii. the bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted,

+- iv. instalment of principal or interest thereon remains overdue for two crop seasons for short duration crops, - v. instalment of principal or interest thereon remains overdue for one crop season for long duration crops, - vi. amount of liquidity facility remains outstanding for more than 90 days, in respect of a securitization transaction undertaken in terms of the Reserve Bank of India (Securitisation of Standard Assets) Directions, 2021. - vii. in respect of derivative transactions, the overdue receivables representing positive mark-tomarket value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment.

-Out of Order status: An account should be treated as 'out of order' if the outstanding balance remains continuously in excess of the sanctioned limit / drawing power.
-In cases where the outstanding balance in the principal operating account is less than the sanctioned limit / drawing power, but there are no credits continuously for 90 days as on the date of Balance Sheet or credits are not enough to cover the interest debited during the same period, these accounts should be treated as 'out of order'.
+Out of Order status: A CC/OD account shall be treated as 'out of order' if the outstanding balance in the CC/OD account remains continuously in excess of the sanctioned limit/drawing power for 90 days, or the outstanding balance in the CC/OD account is less than the sanctioned limit/drawing power but there are no credits continuously for 90 days, or the outstanding balance in the CC/OD account is less than the sanctioned limit/drawing power but credits are not enough to cover the interest debited during the previous 90 days period.